 5. Update your network adapter driver

 A driver is an essential piece of software that lets your system communicate with your hardware.
 If it is outdated, it would cause noticeable performance issues.
 Therefore, if your internet connection is slower than supposed, it’s high time you check if your network adapter driver is up-to-date.

 To update your device drivers, you can either do it manually via the Device Manager or head to the manufacturer’s driver download page to download and install the exact drivers for your system.
-This requires a certain level of computer knowledge and can be a headache if you aren’t tech-savvy.
-Therefore, we would like to recommend you use an automatic driver updater such as Driver Easy.
-With Driver Easy, you don’t need to waste your time hunting for driver updates as it will take care of the busy work for you.
+Or you can do it aumatically with Driver Easy, an automatic driver updater which will help you detects any outdated drivers, then download and install the latest drivers for your system.

 Below is how you can update drivers with Driver Easy: